tgben/cleakr/README.md

 - Extracts memory leak and related warnings from `clang-tidy` output.
 - Uses OpenAI's GPT to generate concise, informative summaries.
 - Displays warnings inline as clear virtual text in Neovim buffers, without cluttering your workflow.
+- Summary window: Use `:CleakrSummary` to view detailed leak summaries and fix recommendations in a floating popup window.

 ## Requirements